 Login

-Northern Lights Tours Info
+Northern Lights Advice

 We have conducted many trips primarily to Alaska and Scandinavia to view the aurora.
 One thing we have found is that if you are planning to observe from a particular hotel or lodge, certain practices need to be exercised by the hotel or lodge in order to ensure that your experience is going to be positive.
 In addition, below we provide a number of tips that will help you get ahead of the game before you take your first aurora photo.
+We insure that everyone in our group has proper expectations on what to expect and how to best see them.

 RULES OF THE LODGE

-Shoes are not permitted inside except in the entry way.
+Shoes are not permitted inside except in the entryway.
 Use slippers or socks only.
 The room is generally cleaned once during your stay and you must put a sign on the doorknob indicating that you want it done.
 Hair dryers and conditioning shampoo are available and there is a TV with limited number of channels.
 There is a limited time to shower since the lodge is on a septic system, so be quick!
 The hair dryer can be used by photographers to blow moisture off camera lenses when coming in from the outside especially during the winter months.

 NAME CHANGES BEFORE THE TRIP